GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### How to trigger
 Enter identity verification and select "Verify by Mail".
-Request a letter; you are now rate-limited.
+Request a letter; you are now rate limited.
 ### UI effects
-On the screen to enter their verification code, the user is not presented with the option to request another letter.
+On the screen to enter their verification code, the user is not presented with the option to request another letter, and they are shown a warning banner explaining why.

 [Rate limited]({{site.baseurl}}/images/gpo_letter_request_rate_limited.png)